learn-co-curriculum/phase-0-git-version-control-introduction/README.md

   make it possible for multiple developers to be working on the code at the same time.
 When you initialize a new Git repo, a **default branch** is created where your work will be tracked by default.
-If you configured Git using the instructions given earlier in the prework, the name of the branch will be `main`, but you will also see older repos that use `master` as the default branch.
+If you configured Git using the instructions given earlier in Software Engineering Prep, the name of the branch will be `main`, but you will also see older repos that use `master` as the default branch.

 ## Conclusion